Install dependencies (uncomment if needed)

 Part 2: Bayesian Optimization

-Lecture Slide: See Part 2 of the lecture for the theory of surrogate models, acquisition functions, and the exploration-exploitation tradeoff.
+Lecture Slide: See Part 1 of the lecture for the theory, including the gold-mining diagrams and the exploration-exploitation tradeoff.

 2a.
 1D Visualization – How GP-based Bayesian Optimization Works

-Let’s start with a simple 1D function to build intuition for what the GP surrogate is doing.
+Let’s start with a simple 1D function to build intuition for what the GP (our “map-building tool”) is doing.
+Think of the x-axis as a hyperparameter value and the y-axis as how good the model is at that setting.

 # A 1D function we want to maximize (optimizer doesn't see the formula)